fukamachi/caveman/README.markdown

     $ APP_ENV=production start_server --port 8080 -- clackup --server :fcgi app.lisp

+NOTE: Server::Starter requires the server to support binding on a specific fd, which means only `:fcgi` and `:woo` are the ones work with `start_server` command.

 To restart the server, send HUP signal (`kill -HUP <pid>`) to the `start_server` process.

 ### Error Log